If your chickens have worms, it can seriously derail their egg laying.

 Directions

-Multiply amounts of ingredients based off the amount of chickens you have.
+Multiply amounts of ingredients based on the amount of chickens you have.
 Mix all ingredients together and serve as a treat.
 Be sure to use raw, unsalted, pumpkin seeds and sunflower seeds.

 Pumpkin seeds are a popular folk remedy for preventing and curing worms, although it’s not really been studied in chickens.